rakib-007/hotel-reservation-system/README.md

 - Install Maven and add it to PATH
 - Verify with: `mvn -version`

+### "no POM in this directory" or "No plugin found for prefix 'javafx'"
+- **You're in the wrong directory!**
+- Navigate to the `hotel-reservation` subdirectory first
+- Or use `START_HERE.bat` from the parent directory

 ### Application won't start
 - Make sure Java JDK 17+ is installed
+- Make sure you're in the `hotel-reservation` directory (where `pom.xml` is located)
 - Check that all dependencies are downloaded: `mvn clean compile`
 - Check console for error messages